simme/services_oop/README_NEW.markdown

    *  _args_ a comma separated list of arguments enclosed in curly braces passed to your callback.
 Mostly used for passing in the context of the access check, *view*, *index* etc.
    *  _appendArgs_ TODO

+Return *TRUE* in your access callback to allow access, *FALSE* to restrict access.

 ### Models ###
 TODO